Quasilimiting behavior for one-dimensional diffusions with killing: Convergence to quasistationarity

-Observe that $\int_0^{\infty} \rrho(x)^{-1}dx = \infty$ if $\infty$ is an entrance boundary.
-This follows from the fact that in this situation the total speed measure $\int_0^{\infty}\rrho(x) dx$ must be finite.
+$\!\!\!$Observe that $\int_0^{\infty} \rrho(x)^{-1}\,dx = \infty$ if $\infty$ is an entrance boundary.
+This follows from the fact that in this situation the total speed measure $\int_0^{\infty}\rrho(x) \,dx$ must be finite.
 Thus, the situation is essentially the same as in Theorem \ref{qsddrift}.
-Indeed, we always have convergence to quasistationarity if $\infty$ is an entrance boundary.

-\begin{theorem} Assume that $0$ is regular and that $\infty$ is an entrance boundary.
-Then the bottom of the spectrum is an isolated eigenvalue with associated non-negative eigenfunction $u_{\lambda_0^{\kappa}}$.
-From every compactly supported initial distribution $\nu$, the process $X_t$ converges to the distribution with density $u_{\lambda_0^{\kappa}}/\izf u_{\lkap}(x)\rrho(x)dx$ with respect to $\Rho$. \end{theorem}
+Indeed, we always have convergence to quasistationarity if $\infty$ is an entrance boundary. \begin{theorem} Assume that $0$ is regular and that $\infty$ is an entrance boundary.
+Then the bottom of the spectrum is an isolated eigenvalue with associated nonnegative eigenfunction $u_{\lambda_0^{\kappa}}$.
+From every compactly supported initial distribution $\nu$, the process $X_t$ converges to the distribution with density $u_{\lambda_0^{\kappa }}/\izf u_{\lkap}(x)\rrho(x)\,dx$ with respect to $\Rho$.\vadjust{\goodbreak} \end{theorem}